ryan-mcclue/musings/tower-of-knowledge.md

 HDR (High Dynamic Range) and XDR (Extreme Dynamic Range) increase ability to show contrasting colours.

-Nit is a measure of luminance, i.e. intensity of light Brightness is a subjective perception of luminance.
-A higher nit display is more easily viewable in a wider array of lighting conditions, e.g. will combat the sun's light reflecting off the surface in an outdoor setting

 5.1 means 5 speakers, 1 subwoofer
 In order of ascending levels of audible frequencies 20Hz-20000Hz have devices